 Envestio is an Estonian peer to peer lending company that was founded in December 2017.
 They only offer business loans protected by a buyback guarantee that may differ on a per project basis.

 Unlike other peer to peer lending platforms, Envestio aims to be different by issuing business loans to companies that add real value to the economy.
-Many entrepreneurs face difficulties finding funding for their projects, and this is exactly where this new Estonian platform steps in.
+Many entrepreneurs face difficulties finding funding for their projects through regulated channels, and this is exactly where this Estonian platform steps in.

 We’ve seen several projects where the funding is used for wind turbines, oil industry, power plants, urban mining, biomass fuel, and so on.

 As an investor, you support entrepreneurship and more importantly you want to contribute to society and making the world a better place.
 If you ever felt like you were taking advantage of people on other peer to peer lending platforms offering consumer loans such as Mintos or Bondora, then you will find yourself at home at Envestio.

 However, investing at Envestio doesn’t entirely come without risk, there may be a small penalty of roughly 5% to 10% in the buyback or default guarantee depending on the project your investing in.
 Since the peer to peer lending company has been only very recently founded in 2018, they don’t have a track record.
 But it’s worth knowing we haven’t seen any late loans or defaults yet.

 Excellent interest rates of more than 16%, nowhere else to be found.

 Buyback guarantee: Defaulting loans will be purchased back.